Corrachomera: History

 The 1790 Cavan Carvaghs list spells the townland name as Corcramgerry.

 A map of the townland drawn in 1813 is in the National Archives of Ireland, Beresford Estate Maps, depicts the townland as Curraghcombera or Curcanderry and the owners as John Finlay and George Finlay and the previous owner as Colonel Ennery deceased.

 The Tithe Applotment Books for 1826 list sixty-seven tithepayers in the townland.

 The Ordnance Survey Name Books for 1836 give the following description of the townland- The townland is bounded on the S. side by a large mountain stream.

 The Corrachomera Valuation Office Field books are available for September 1839.

 In 1841 the population of the townland was 138, being 62 males and 76 females.
 There were twenty-six houses in the townland, all of which were inhabited.

 In 1851 the population of the townland was 122, being 64 males and 58 females, the reduction being due to the Great Famine (Ireland).
 There were twenty-two houses in the townland, two of which were uninhabited.

 Griffith's Valuation of 1857 lists thirty eight landholders in the townland.

 In 1861 the population of the townland was 118, being 54 males and 64 females.
 There were twenty-two houses in the townland, of which one was uninhabited.

-In the 1901 census of Ireland, there are twenty seven families listed in the townland.

-In the 1911 census of Ireland, there are twenty seven families listed in the townland.
+In both the 1901 census of Ireland and the 1911 census of Ireland, there are twenty seven families listed in the townland.